gwencitaaa/portfolio/README.md

 *Update to icons*

 To make these more uniform, Aaron recommended Font Awesome.
 This was great as I could control the colour and size much more easily.
-I spent time on Day 3 replacing the icons with Font Awesome Icons.
+I spent time on Day 3 replacing the icons with Font Awesome Icons and sizing/colouring them.

 New icons from Font Awesome